Practical Outcomes

 Why Watermarks Are Insufficient

-A watermark is a signal embedded in content that indicates its origin.
+A watermark embeds a signal in content that indicates its origin.
 For AI-generated text, watermarks typically modify the statistical distribution of token choices in ways that are detectable but not obvious to readers.
-For images, watermarks may be embedded in pixel values or frequency domains.
+The purpose is to answer the question: "Was this content generated by AI?"
+When watermarks work correctly, they enable detection of AI-generated material even after modification.

+But watermarks indicate origin, not provenance.
 A watermark can establish that content came from an AI system.
-It cannot establish what input produced that content.
-It cannot establish which model version was used.
-It cannot establish what configuration parameters were active.
-It cannot establish when the generation occurred.
+It cannot establish what input produced that content, which model version was used, what configuration parameters were active, or when the generation occurred.
 It cannot enable reproduction of the generation process.
+The distinction matters: for a citation to function, a reader must be able to verify the cited claim by examining the source.
+A watermark confirms that content is AI-generated but provides no path to verification.

 Execution Receipts